The Stewart Reid Band

 If things don't go to plan the trick is to always have a plan b, and being able to think quickly to rectify the problem.
 Recently we had an issue with a connection cable going faulty right at the beginning of a 1st dance, causing loss of sound.
 Everything sounded fine during our sound check, but just as we started playback on one of our iPads, there was a crackling sound.
 As soon as I realised what was happening I quickly muted the channel of that iPad and swapped to our 2nd iPad which was already set up as a backup anyway, as we always do.
 This all happened within 5 seconds and the bride and groom had no idea that there was an issue.
 In fact they left a really nice 5 star review of the band!

 How do you handle venues with noise limiters or sound restrictions?
-Does it change what you do, and would the couple or guests notice a difference?

 We've got loads of experience working with venues with sound limiters and generally they cause no issues at all.
 Occasionally at a venue where a sound limiter has only just been installed, the sensitivity can be set too high but a good sound check would flag up any issues we have and we would mix the sound accordingly to combat this.